 For Immediate Release

-REDDING, Calif. - Simpson University for Seniors is beginning its fifth year of offering not-for-credit classes on a variety of topics for adults of all ages.
+REDDING, Calif. - Simpson University for Seniors is offering two courses in September for adults of any age.

 Contact: SU Public Relations